For residents of Quebec, view our Quebec edition

-Unfortunately, wealth transfer does not always occur as planned.
-Outlined below are some common mistakes that can occur when trying to transfer wealth.
+Unfortunately, wealth transfer doesn’t always occur as planned.
+This article outlines some common mistakes that can occur when trying to transfer wealth.1

 A basic and all too common mistake is failing to have a will.
-A will communicates your intentions and allows you — and not the government — to determine how your assets will be distributed upon your death.
-Having a will facilitates the administration of your estate and can help you save taxes.
+A will communicates your intentions and allows you – and not the government – to determine how your assets will be distributed on your death.
+Having a will can make administration of your estate easier and can help you save taxes.
 It also allows you to choose the executor of your estate and the guardians of your children.
-For more information on wills, see Wealth Transfer Strategy #5 - Wills 101 (National edition).
+For more information on wills, see Wills 101 (national edition)

 Will drafting errors

 Having a properly drafted will is important, to say the least.
-Set out below are a few things to consider that you might not be aware of.
+But there are a few things to consider that you might not be aware of.

-If you are thinking of using a handwritten will (also known as a holograph will) or a do-it-yourself will (also known as a stationary will), be wary.
-Often, there are problems with interpreting your instructions if they are not clear, or they may not comply with provincial statutory requirements.
+If you’re thinking of using a handwritten will (also known as a holograph will) or a do-it-yourself will (also known as a stationary will), be wary.
+Often, there are problems with interpreting your instructions if they’re not clear, or they may not comply with provincial statutory requirements.
 Such issues may invalidate the will or add costs to the administration of the estate and delay distributions out of the estate.
 Having a will prepared by a lawyer is always preferable to both holograph and stationary wills.

-In some provinces (e.g., Ontario), one strategy used to avoid probate fees is to have multiple wills, where one will is submitted for probate and another will (dealing with assets which do not require probate) is not.
+In some provinces (e.g., Ontario), one strategy used to avoid probate fees is to have multiple wills, where one will is submitted for probate and another will (dealing with assets that don’t require probate) is not.
 Shares of a private corporation are a common example of an asset that may avoid probate fees through the use of multiple wills.

-If your will leaves too much discretion to the executors in choosing a charity or the amount of the bequest, beneficiaries may object to the donation, which can lead to tension between them and the executor.
-This could be especially true if the donation will reduce a beneficiary’s inheritance or there is disagreement about the testator’s philanthropic intentions.
+If your will leaves too much discretion to the executors in choosing the amount of a bequest to a charity, or in choosing the charity itself, beneficiaries may object to the donation, which can lead to tension between them and the executor.
+This could be especially true if the donation will reduce a beneficiary’s inheritance or there’s disagreement about the testator’s philanthropic intentions.

-In most provinces, other than Quebec, marriage revokes a will unless the will specifically contemplates the marriage and identifies the future spouse.
+In most provinces, marriage revokes a will unless the will specifically contemplates the marriage and identifies the future spouse.

 Treating equal beneficiaries unequally

-Often when splitting assets, the intention is to split them equally between beneficiaries — for example, between three children.
-However, if you fail to take into account the tax consequences, the wealth transfer may not be equal at all.
+Often when splitting assets, the intention is to split them equally between beneficiaries – for example, between three children.
+However, if you fail to consider the tax consequences, the wealth transfer may not be equal at all.

-Take the simple example where you have three assets — a Registered Retirement Savings Plan (RRSP), a home, and a non-registered mutual fund portfolio — and each asset is worth $1 million.
+Take a simple example where you have three assets – a registered retirement savings plan (RRSP), a home, and a non-registered mutual fund portfolio – and each asset is worth $1 million.
 You name your first child as beneficiary of your RRSP, and in your will, you leave the house to your second child and the mutual funds to your third child.
-You think you are leaving $1 million to all three, but the reality is that the child receiving the mutual funds under the will is going to have their share reduced by any tax your estate pays on the RRSPs and the mutual funds.2 Assuming a 40 per cent effective tax rate, your estate would pay $400,000 in taxes on the RRSPs, in addition to any potential taxes on the deemed disposition of the mutual funds, which we’ll assume are $100,000.
-As a result, the third child would be left $500,000, significantly less than the $1 million the first and second child each received, and not what you had intended.
+You think you’re leaving $1 million to all three, but the reality is that the child receiving the mutual funds under the will is going to have their share reduced by any tax your estate pays on the RRSP and the mutual funds.2 Assuming a 40 per cent effective tax rate, your estate would pay $400,000 in taxes on the RRSP, in addition to any potential taxes on the deemed disposition of the mutual funds, which we’ll assume are $100,000.
+As a result, the third child would be left $500,000, significantly less than the $1 million the first and second child each received, and not what you’d intended.

-Another example of failing to consider the tax implications often involves second marriages or separated and estranged spouses.
-For example, you have named your new spouse as beneficiary of your RRSP or Registered Retirement Income Fund (RRIF) to provide for them after your death and named your children (perhaps from a previous marriage) as beneficiaries under your will to inherit the rest of your estate.
+Another way people fail to consider the tax implications often involves second marriages or separated and estranged spouses.
+For example, let’s say you’ve named your new spouse as beneficiary of your RRSP or registered retirement income fund (RRIF) to provide for them after your death and named your children (perhaps from a previous marriage) as beneficiaries under your will to inherit the rest of your estate.
 You assume that your spouse will roll over your RRSP or RRIF to their RRSP or RRIF and pay tax on any withdrawal.
 But what if they don’t?
-Instead, he or she just takes the cash.
+Instead, your spouse just takes the cash.
 Well, your estate could be responsible for any taxes on the RRSP or RRIF, which effectively means it comes out of your children’s inheritance.

-Under these circumstances, there are two strategies that can be utilized to prevent this from happening:
+Under these circumstances, you can use two strategies to prevent this from happening:

-- It is possible for the legal representative (executor) of the estate to make a unilateral election to deduct the amount paid from the RRSP or RRIF in the estate.
+- It’s possible for the legal representative (executor) of the estate to make a unilateral election to deduct the amount paid from the RRSP or RRIF in the estate.
 By doing so, this limits the tax burden in the estate and shifts the income inclusion to the surviving spouse.

-- If you have a RRIF and the contract allows, consider naming your spouse as successor annuitant or joint life.3 On your death, the RRIF will automatically transfer to your spouse on a tax-deferred basis, ensuring that your estate will not have to pay the tax.
-For second marriage situations where you want to provide an income stream to your spouse but want to ensure that anything left in the RRIF on your spouse’s death goes to your children, see Wealth Transfer Strategy #2: When to consider the RRIF successor annuitant option (MK1919).
+- If you have a RRIF and the contract allows, consider naming your spouse as successor annuitant or Joint Life.3 On your death, the RRIF will automatically transfer to your spouse on a tax-deferred basis, making sure that your estate won’t have to pay the tax.
+For second marriage situations where you want to provide an income stream to your spouse but want to make sure that anything left in the RRIF on your spouse’s death goes to your children, see When to consider the RRIF successor annuitant or Joint Life option.